 Then we want to know how much they are able to produce per month.
 This is good to know since we ideally want as few writers as possible, but we want to be able to max out the output to grow our websites as quickly as possible.

 If you’re looking to produce 1,000,000 words per month, then you’d need 31 writers each doing 30,000 words per month to reach it.

 However, if you find writers who can do 200,000-300,000 words per month, you only need 4-5 writers.
 I always skip those saying 30,000 words per month unless their samples are exceptional.

 Keep in mind, the numbers writers tell you are usually far from what they are able to produce.
-Some people overestimate how much words they are able to write each month.
+Some people overestimate how many words they are able to write each month.

-With the samples you get a sense of their quality by just reading it.
+With the samples, you get a sense of their quality by just reading them.
 Samples they send will be their best work, so don’t accept any recurring grammar or spelling issues.
 Skip those.

-The ones you have left is the ones going over to the next phase.
+The ones you have left are the ones going over to the next phase.